ecofriendly homestead

 The wood chips can be applied to paths over winter to prevent weeds from growing, or can be used as a mulch around perennial plants.

-17. gain knowledge
+17. Gain knowledge

 Read up on regenerative practices and soil microbiology with Jeff Lowenfel’s series on soil health.
 It will open your eyes to the multitude of relationships happening in the soil, which in turn nourishes your plants, captures carbon, and assists in photosynthesis.
 I feel like these books are a must-read for anyone who considers themselves an environmental steward, or who wants to understand more about the science of regenerative gardening.